 In 1833, they dedicated the fort to a Revolutionary War hero, General Casimir Pulaski.
 Noted as the father of the US Cavalry, the polish born nobleman was the inspiration for the name of Fort Pulaski.
 He died during the Battle of Savannah in 1779.
 They decommissioned the fortress in 1873.

-Abandoned in the early 20th century, they declared the fort a National Monument in 1924 by President Calvin Coolidge.
+Abandoned in the early 20th century, the fort to be a National Monument in 1924 by President Calvin Coolidge.
 After World War II, the Civilian Conservation Corps and the National Park Service began the effort to repair the damaged fort.

 Table of Contents